VortexH/printf/README.md

 # Description
 printf is a complex function that parses a format string for certain specifiers and essentially pastes content\n from arguments that match the specifier.
 Each specifier corresponds to the a specific argument that matches that type.
 Print regular characters as is, but print an argument when a directive (%) appears in the format string.
+The goal of the project was to match the functionality of printf and we've made some progress towards that goal.
+Further work is needed to implement the WiP specifiers.

 ## Function prototype
 - int \_printf(const char \*format, ...)